MontanaFlossCo/Flint/README.md

 }
 ```

-Once you add the custom URL scheme to your `Info.plist` or  and/or an associated domain to your entitlements, your app would then invoke the "confirm account" action when it is asked to open URLs like:
+Once you add the custom URL scheme to your `Info.plist` and/or an associated domain to your entitlements, your app would then invoke the "confirm account" action when it is asked to open URLs like:

 * `your-app://account/confirm`
 * `https://yourappdomain.com/account/confirm`